 2. How might zebra mussels be used to improve lake systems? a. they can be grown as food for humans b. they can be used to strengthen dams and levies c. they clean the water of pollutants d. they remove algae from the water

-34
+3. Zebra mussels can move from one lake to another by which method? a. on the feet of birds b. carried by the wind c. moving overland for short periods d. swimming up canal systems

+4. Massive colonies of zebra mussels cause problems because: a. they destroy the engines of boats b. they block the flow of water through ducts c. they produce waste that pollutes the water d. they eat large amounts of fish

+4. Which of the following is a consequence of the zebra mussel population in lakes a. cleaner water b. decline in algae populations c. decline in fish populations d. all of these